Ankit-2409/CodeClause_Movie-Recommendation-System-Using-Machine-Learning/README.md

 ![Shape4](RackMultipart20230406-1-vb25bp_html_237499165a11f2b9.gif)

 - Movie recommendation using machine learning is a popular application of machine learning that aims to predict which movies a user would like based on their previous ratings or viewing history.
-Here's a general approach to building a movie recommendation system using machine learning.
+Here's a general approach on building a movie recommendation system using machine learning.

 ![](RackMultipart20230406-1-vb25bp_html_1d9a1d344ebd0db.png)